-The same 10px increment can be applied to element positioning by holding Shift as a modifier key with the directional arrow keys.
+The same 10px increment can be applied to element positioning by holding Shift as a modifier key alongside the directional arrow keys.
 By default the increment is set to 10px, but just like with resizing of elements, if a square grid is applied, the position increment will match the grid size.

 Reordering layers can be done by dragging elements up and down in the Layers panel to change their stacking order, but this can also be done using a series of hotkeys directly on canvas.
-With an element selected it can be moved to the back or brought to the front using the square bracket keys.
+With an element selected it can be moved to the back, or brought to the front using the square bracket keys.
 This is especially handy when rearranging layers within a component, which cannot be rearranged in the Layers panel.

-Move backwards (⌘ + [/Ctrl + [ )
+Move backwards (⌘ + [ / Ctrl + [ )

 To move an element backwards one layer at a time, use the Command and left square bracket combination.